 About the Author

 Patrick Ripberger, a United Way of Whitewater Valley board member, has spent over a decade working on grassroot efforts and corporate initiatives focused on improving community wellness.
-Patrick currently serves as the Community Benefit Specialist at Reid Health and is Co-founder of Mezzo Solutions.
+Patrick currently serves as the Co-founder of Mezzo Solutions.

 Connect with Patrick on LinkedIn!